Energiesparen-fuer-Mieter

 It is surprisingly easy for any private individual: even just a few small actions can have a big effect.
 So saving energy not only saves money, it also helps slow down climate change.
 We have compiled practical everyday tips for you that you can implement in your furnished apartment:

-Let the air in briefly and vigorously every day with the windows wide open.
-Intermittent ventilation ensures that the air in the room is exchanged, but furniture and walls retain the heat.
-A tilted window is quickly forgotten and thus cools the rooms down a lot.
+Ventilate briefly and vigorously every day with the windows wide open.
+Airing out rooms in bursts ensures that the air is exchanged, but furniture and walls retain the heat.
+Tilted windows are quickly forgotten and cool the rooms down considerably.

-People often light rooms when no one is actually in them.
-Therefore, turn on the light only in the places and at the time where it is really necessary.
+Rooms are often lit when nobody is in them.
+Therefore, only switch the light on in areas and at times when it is really necessary.

-If you lower the temperature by two to three degrees to 19 or 20 degrees you can save 10-20% heating energy.
+If you lower the room temperature by 2 to 3°C to 19 to 20°C, you will save around 10 to 20% heating energy.

 "Did you know that when the demand for electricity is generally high and there is a simultaneous lack of renewable energy (sun or wind), it is mainly natural gas that is used to generate electricity?
 So switch on the washing machine or the dishwasher primarily when the sun is shining at midday (11 a.m. to 3 p.m.) or at night.
 With this in mind, you won't have to feel guilty if you prefer to sit in front of the TV on a sunny afternoon instead of going outside."